blend2d/blend2d/CONTRIBUTING.md

 * Indent by 2 spaces and never use TABs
 * Class and struct names are *CamelCased* and always start with `BL` prefix (`BLClassName`)
 * Global functions and variables are *CamelCased* and always start with `bl` prefix (`blFunctionName`)
-* Structs are used for everything that does not have initialization and must be compatible with C API
+* Structs are used for everything that doesn't have initialization and must be compatible with C API
+* Structs can have utility member functions available in C++ mode like `.reset()`
 * Classes are only used for implementing C++ API that is based on C API
 * Pointer `*` or reference `&` is part of the type, for example `void* ptr`
 * Namespaces are not indented, use the following: